 The Hudson Law Office was established in Sarasota in 1996.
 Before that, Tom Hudson had practiced for 16 years in Cleveland, Ohio, first as a felony prosecutor, and later as a criminal defense lawyer.
 Our Key West office was opened in 1998.

 Beginning in 2003, Tom Hudson began focusing his criminal practice on the defense of DUI cases.
 He decided to go to school to learn what the police learn.
 He took the classes that police took.
 He became certified as an instructor to teach those classes and has actually taught DWI Detection and Field Sobriety Testing a number of times.
 Tom has been recommended by some of the best-known DUI lawyers in the country.

 In addition, Tom Hudson has been trained as a Florida Breath Test Operator, and as a NHTSA Drug Recognition Evaluator.
 In 2008, he took and passed the Board Certification test held by the National College for DUI Defense.
 Fewer than 100 lawyers nationwide have achieved Board Certification from the NCDD.
-His certification was renewed in 2013, and he was named to the faculty to the National College for DUI Defense.
+His certification was renewed in 2013 and again in 2018, and he was named to the faculty to the National College for DUI Defense.
 He has been a member of the faculty of the NCDD Summer Session, held at the Harvard Law School, since 2014.

 The Florida Bar says, "Board certification recognizes attorneys' special knowledge, skills and proficiency in various areas of law and professionalism and ethics in practice."